DavidLXu/MathY/README.md

 NOTICE: All matrices and vectors in MathY are 2-dimensional If you try to use a single list to represent vectors, that may cause serious problems.
+When referencing items in vectors, don't forget to use vec[i][0] for the i-th item in a column vector, and vec[0][i] for the i-th item in a row vector, where [0] is needed to keep the previous agreement.
 """
 # vector group
 g = [[[0],